shishu1998/effective-octo-guacamole/README.md

 Instructions on how to play the game:
 1. Clone the repository
 2. Install Visual Studio with *Desktop Development with C++* selected in the workload, and *Windows 8.1 SDK and UCRT SDK* and *Windows XP Support for C++* selected in the *Optional*.
-3. Extra the contents of the *Dependencies* zip file to your C Drive
+3. Extract the contents of the *Dependencies* zip file to your C Drive
 4. Build and run the solution in visual studio

+**There is wall jumping in this game!**

 ![Image 1](https://i.imgur.com/WRqtQk2.png)
 ![Image 2](https://i.imgur.com/UIbY0G4.png)